-Purpose The purpose of the paper is to explore the relationships of different types of corruption and selected economic measures that appear to contribute to a country's sustainable economic development.

-Methodology The research used selected data from the World Economic Forum Executive Opinion Survey on corruption activities (Irregular Payments and Bribes, the Diversion of Public Funds, Organised Crime, and Favouritism in Decisions of Government Officials) and Ethical Behaviour of Firms.
+Purpose - The purpose of this paper is to explore the relationships of different types of corruption and selected economic measures that appear to contribute to a country's sustainable economic development.
+Design/methodology/approach - The research used selected data from the World Economic Forum Executive Opinion Survey on corruption activities (Irregular Payments and Bribes, the Diversion of Public Funds, Organised Crime, and Favouritism in Decisions of Government Officials) and Ethical Behaviour of Firms.
 The economic data (FDI, GDP, GDP Growth and Capital Formation among others) is from the World Bank database.
 A series of statistical models were developed to examine the relationships among different types of corruption and a country's economic development.
+Findings - The findings are mixed, showing that some types of corruption have greater negative impact on specific aspects of economic development.

-Research limitations The research is limited by the availability of data from reliable sources and the availability of data on a limited number of corruption activities.
+Research limitations/implications - The research is limited by the availability of data from reliable sources and the availability of data on a limited number of corruption activities.
 Only four aspects of corruption are examined in this paper.
 Only selected aspects of a country's economy were examined.
 The variables analysed in the study were not available for each of the 179 countries.